-Tell Your Members of Congress to Support the Airborne Act of 2024
+Tell Your Members of Congress to Support the Airborne Act of 2026

-Fight for Airborne Act 2024 with ASHRAE Standard 241— A letter campaign for Healthier Indoor Air.
+Fight for Airborne Act 2026 with ASHRAE Standard 241— A letter campaign for Healthier Indoor Air.

 Airborne Act 2024 was initiated and reintroduced by Congressman Don Beyer who serves Virginia’s 8th District. #CleanAir

-In July, Congressman Don Beyer (D-VA) re-introduced the Airborne Act, a valuable bill to encourage non-residential building owners to assess indoor air quality (IAQ) and upgrade their ventilation and air filtration systems.
+On February 10, 2026, Congressman Don Beyer (D-VA) re-introduced the Airborne Act, a valuable bill to encourage non-residential building owners to assess indoor air quality (IAQ) and upgrade their ventilation and air filtration systems.

 First filed in 2022, this bill uses the tax code to give building owners incentives to perform IAQ inspections and upgrades.
 The goal is to make indoor spaces safer from the threat of airborne diseases, wildfire smoke, and pollution.

-However, that standard alone is not enough to greatly reduce the risk of airborne disease spread indoors.
-The bill should be updated to include incentives to meet ASHRAE Standard 241, cited by the EPA, as the standard for 'Control of Infectious Aerosols'.
-This new 2023 air quality standard was created at the request of the White House.
+The current bill includes ASHRAE Standard 241 in additional to a general indoor air quality standard (Standard 62.1) also set by ASHRAE, an engineering association that sets standards for heating, ventilation, and air conditioning.
+Meeting that ASHRAE 62.1 standard would bring big improvements to indoor air, but would not be adequate to greatly reduce the risk of airborne disease spread indoors.
+We propose adding specification of extra incentives to meet ASHRAE Standard 241, cited by the EPA, as the standard for 'Control of Infectious Aerosols'.
+Standard 241 was created at the request of the White House in 2023.
 To achieve safer, healthier indoor spaces, we need the higher clean airflow rates that ASHRAE 241 requires.

 At the start of Standard 241, ASHRAE explains, “The purpose of this standard is to establish minimum requirements for control of infectious aerosols to reduce risk of disease transmission” in non-residential, non-medical buildings.

-This table shows the higher per-person clean airflow rates (in liters per second) under ASHRAE 241, compared to ASHRAE 62.1.:
+This table below shows the higher per-person clean airflow rates (in liters per second) under ASHRAE 241, compared to ASHRAE 62.1.:

 This table shows the higher per-person clean airflow rates (in liters per second) under ASHRAE 241, as compared with ASHRAE 62.1.: